sujonraihan/ibcs/Linux/filesystems-vfs.md

 ## 🎯 Summary

-Linux Filesystems এবং VFS হল Linux system এর একটি গুরুত্বপূর্ণ অংশ যা:
+Linux Filesystems and VFS are important parts of Linux systems that:

-- ✅ Data storage এবং retrieval নিশ্চিত করে
+- ✅ Ensure data storage and retrieval
-- ✅ Performance optimization করে
+- ✅ Optimize performance
-- ✅ Security এবং access control প্রদান করে
+- ✅ Provide security and access control
-- ✅ System stability নিশ্চিত করে
+- ✅ Ensure system stability
-- ✅ Advanced features যেমন snapshots, compression, encryption প্রদান করে
+- ✅ Provide advanced features like snapshots, compression, encryption

-সঠিক filesystem selection এবং configuration এর মাধ্যমে একটি efficient এবং reliable Linux system পরিচালনা করা যায়।
+With proper filesystem selection and configuration, an efficient and reliable Linux system can be managed.